PaulNieuwelaar/alertjs/README.md

 ## Licensing

 ### Alert.js v2.1
-Alert.js v2.1 is and always will be available for free here on Github, and on [Microsoft AppSource](https://appsource.microsoft.com/en-us/product/dynamics-365/magnetism.alertjs).
-This version will continue to receive updates in the form of bug fixes only.
-For more info about the license details, check out the [license page](https://github.com/PaulNieuwelaar/alertjs/blob/master/license.md) in this project.
+Alert.js v2.1 is and always will be available for free here on Github under other releases.
+This version will continue to receive updates in the form of bug fixes only, and does not include any of the new features introduced in v3.0 or any versions going forward.
+For more info about the v2.1 license details, check out the [license page](https://github.com/PaulNieuwelaar/alertjs/blob/master/license-v2.1.md) in this project.

 ### Alert.js v3.0
 Alert.js v3.0 is free for non-production use.
-This means you can use it for free in DEV and TEST systems only.
-The solution is currently available by contact request only.
+This means you can use it for free in DEV and TEST systems only, or in production as a 30 day trial.
 The v3.0 code is NOT open source, meaning you cannot modify it.
-[Contact us](https://www.magnetismsolutions.com/contact-us) for a free trial, or to purchase a production license.
+By downloading v3.0 you agree to the [v3.0 terms of use](https://github.com/PaulNieuwelaar/alertjs/blob/master/license.md).
+Download and install the v3.0 solution, then [purchase a production license](https://www.magnetismsolutions.com/buy-now?product=alertjs) when you're ready to activate your organisation.
 For more information about what's available in v3.0, check out the "what's new in v3.0" section below, or check out the [v3.0 Documentation](https://github.com/PaulNieuwelaar/alertjs/wiki/Documentation-v3.0).

 ## What's new in v3.0?